Starting a coffee shop might be your dream. With the right planning, that dream of running a coffee shop can turn into a reality in the near future.

 A cafe with a well-stocked inventory stands out from the competition.
 It’s likely that your monthly budget for food costs will be between $5,000 and $25,000 depending on what you plan to offer.
 Shopping from wholesale food suppliers and paying a wholesale price reduces costs.

-Your marketing plan and costs will depend on how you’re starting the business.
+Your coffee shop business plan should include a section for marketing.
+The marketing plan and costs will depend on how you’re starting the business.
 Brand new establishments are likely to cost more to market whereas new locations of existing restaurants can use existing brand recognition.

 The average cafe’s marketing costs are about 3-6% of its total sales.
 For small businesses, it’s best to start small and grow through brand awareness.